 Amherst is a very small village located in the state of Wisconsin.
 With a population of 1,122 people and just one neighborhood, Amherst is the 371st largest community in Wisconsin.

-Amherst is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Amherst isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Amherst are a mix of both white- and blue-collar jobs.
 Overall, Amherst is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Amherst who work in sales jobs (12.35%), office and administrative support (11.94%), and management occupations (10.93%).

-A relatively large number of people in Amherst telecommute to their jobs.
-Overall, about 16.49% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.49% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Amherst home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Amherst residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Amherst include German, Polish, Norwegian, English, and Irish.